Updates

 APSC test Series

-Historical Origins of the Paik System
+Origins and Evolution of the Paik System

 The roots of the Paik System in Assam trace back to the establishment of the Ahom kingdom in the early 13th century by Sukapha, the founder of the Ahom dynasty.
 When the Ahoms entered the Brahmaputra valley around 1228 CE, they encountered indigenous tribes and a landscape that lacked centralized governance but was agriculturally rich.
 To consolidate control, Sukapha laid the foundation for a structured administrative and labor model, which would later evolve into the Paik System.